sarvalabs/vscode-coco/README.md

 The VS Code Cocolang extension provides syntax highlighting for the [Coco programming language](http://cocolang.dev).

 ### Install from the Extension Marketplace
-Currently, the extension must be manually installed to VS Code using a `.vsix` file.
-We are actively working to publish this extension on the Visual Studio Code Marketplace.
+This extension can be installed from the Visual Studio Code Extension Marketplace [here][marketplace].

 ### Install from a VSIX
 A `.vsix` files comes bundled with every release and can be downloaded from [here][latestrelease].